Vermunds/TimeFormatChanger-SE/README.md

 To build this mod refer to my wrapper project [here](https://github.com/Vermunds/SkyrimSE-Mods).

 ## License
 This software is available under the MIT License.
-See LICENSE.md for details.
+See LICENSE for details.